-This beautiful and remote chain of islands off the coast of Panama have become a very popular place with backpackers.
-You can chose to stay on the main island of Isla Colón or one of the smaller islands nearby, wherever you go it’s easy and cheap to island hop!
+This beautiful and remote chain of islands off the coast of Panama has become a very popular place with backpackers.
+You can choose to stay on the main island of Isla Colón or one of the smaller islands nearby, wherever you go it’s easy and cheap to island-hop!

 Catch a chicken bus from the border to Changuinola ($1, 40 minutes) and another to Almirante ($1.45, 30 minutes).
 From here you catch one of the three available ferries to Isla Colón ($6, 40 minutes).